 Course Recent insights into the role of the Maillard reaction

 The topics are introduced by different experts.
-During the programme there is ample time to discuss issues of importance to your company/institution with the presenters, all of whom are experts in their particular science discipline.
+During this two days programme there is ample time to discuss issues of importance to your company/institution with the presenters, all of whom are experts in their particular science discipline.
+In this years programme, two practical sessions are included as well.
 The following subjects will be discussed: